 In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51 ("SFAS No. 160").
 SFAS No. 160 establishes new accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
 Specifically, this statement requires the recognition of a noncontrolling interest (minority interest) as equity in the consolidated financial statements and separate from the parent's equity.
 The amount of net income attributable to the noncontrolling interest will be included in consolidated net income on the face of the income statement.
 SFAS No. 160 clarifies that changes in a parent's ownership interest in a subsidiary that do not result in deconsolidation are equity transactions if the parent retains its controlling financial interest.
 In addition, this statement requires that a parent recognize a gain or loss in net income when a subsidiary is deconsolidated.
 Such gain or loss will be measured using the fair value of the noncontrolling equity investment on the deconsolidation date.
 SFAS No. 160 also includes expanded disclosure requirements regarding the interests of the parent and its noncontrolling interest.
-SFAS No. 160 is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
-Earlier adoption is prohibited.
-We are currently evaluating the impact, if any, the adoption of SFAS No. 160 will have on our consolidated financial statements.
+SFAS No. 160 also includes expanded disclosure requirements regarding the interests of the parent and its noncontrolling interest.
+SFAS No. 160 not expect that the adoption of SFAS No. 160 will have a material impact on our financial position and results of operations.